mah0x211/lua-llsocket/README.md

 - **Returns**
     - `len:number`: the number of bytes sent.
     - `err:string`: error string.
-    - `again:bool`: true if len != #str, or errno is EAGAIN, EWOULDBLOCK or EINTR.
+    - `again:bool`: true if len != #msg, or errno is EAGAIN, EWOULDBLOCK or EINTR.

 **NOTE:** all return values will be nil if closed by peer.